Dan Tullis Jr.: Biography

 Tullis has also worked in theater.
 He has played Joe in Show Boat in over 18 productions worldwide, including Long Island, Europe and Australia.

 In a California theater production of Little Shop of Horrors, he was cast as the voice of the flesh-eating plant.

+In commercials, he has been the television and radio spokesman for SelectQuote, a life insurance company.

 Personal life

 Tullis has two children: Jillian Tullis and Dan Tullis III.
 Both are educators.